rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 By using `@Transactional`, developers can simplify transaction management and ensure that operations are executed atomically, enhancing the reliability of the application.

 ---
-## Q. Explain filter, map, reduce operations in Java Streams.
+## 85. Explain filter, map, reduce operations in Java Streams.
 Java Streams provide a powerful way to process sequences of elements (like collections) in a functional style.
 The three primary operations are **filter**, **map**, and **reduce**.

 1. **filter**: